 - MULT 128 is acceptable for Mount Carmel Health employees

 - NOTE: In order to register for NURC 1101 at Columbus State, you must complete and submit the required health records to the Health Records Office at least 10 days before registration starts.
 Complete this early!

 - Students may have prior-learning experience from another program that meets this requirement.
 Contact Peggy Mayo at 287-2608 for additional information.

 - Students may test out of this course.
 Contact Peggy Mayo at 287-2608 for further information.
 There is a $50 fee for testing out of a course.

 BIO 2300, Human Anatomy.
 BIO 0100 is a prerequisite for BIO 0100.

-Students are admitted into the PN program for Spring and Autumn semesters currently and are admitted to the full-time day program Summer Semester.
+Students are admitted into the part time PN program for Spring and Autumn semesters currently and are admitted to the full-time day program Summer Semester.

 Yes, the PNUR courses are sequential.
 If a student has to skip a term because of an emergency or an unforeseen event, the student is considered Out of Sequence and will need to meet with his/her LPN program adviser before rejoining the PN program.